NFL Week 8 Schedule 2020: How to watch, TV channel, kickoff times

-Tune into NBC on Sunday night to watch the Dallas Cowboys take on the Philadelphia Eagles.
+Tune into NBC tonight to watch the Dallas Cowboys take on the Philadelphia Eagles.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.

 The Dallas Cowboys are 2-5 after last week’s 25-3 loss to Washington that left back up QB Andy Dalton with a concussion after taking a vicious helmet-to-helmet hit from Washington LB Jon Bostic.
 Nearly three weeks ago, Dallas lost its starting QB Dak Prescott to a season ending right ankle injury.
 If Dalton does not clear concussion protocol on time, rookie Ben DiNucci, a seventh-round pick from James Madison, could make his first NFL start on Sunday night against the Eagles.
 If so, DiNucci would become the 14th rookie quarterback to start in franchise history.